 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.Galatians 6:9 NIV

 So what is a person to do?
 First, if you’re struggling with some form of addiction, you can become aware of what you are trying to control.
 Write it down.
 Tell someone about it.
-What pain does your behavior cover up?
+What pain does your behavior cover-up?

-If you’re eating or drinking too much, that’s the superficial problem.
+If you’re eating or drinking too much, that’s a superficial problem.
 Controlling your consumption, all by itself, doesn’t address the core problem.
 Forcing yourself to diet might help you lose weight.
 You might even look and feel better.

 There could be a missed opportunity if you never explore the underlying reason why you chose dysfunctional eating habits in the first place.
-The opposite of control is to release or to surrender.
+The opposite of control is to release or surrender.

-What are you trying to control, that is creating addictive behavior, that instead you could surrender to God?
+What are you trying to control, that is creating addictive behavior, that instead, you could surrender to God?